-- inefficient washing, - overdeveloping (incubation time should be reduced), - high ambient temperature. - If a plate is accidentally dropped after dispatch of the AChE® substrate (Ellman's reagent) or if it needs to be revealed again: one only needs to wash the plate, add fresh Ellman's reagent and proceed with a new development.
-Otherwise, the plate can be stored at +4°C with wash buffer in wells while waiting for technical advice from the Bioreagent Department.
+- poor pipetting technique, - irregular plate washing. - If a plate is accidentally dropped after dispatch of the AChE[®] substrate (Ellman's Reagent) or if it needs to be revealed again: - one only needs to wash the plate, add fresh Ellman's Reagent and proceed with a new development. - otherwise, the plate can be stored at +4°C with Wash Buffer in wells while waiting for technical advice from the Bioreagent Department.

-These are a few examples of trouble shooting that may occur.
+These are a few examples of troubleshooting that may occur.